 It's staffed daily with four firefighters and two firefighter/paramedics who work 24-hour shifts.

-- Engine 4 – a 2013 Pierce Quantum Engine with a 1250 gallons-per-minute fire pump and 500-gallon water tank along with ground ladders, fire hose, and tools.
-In addition, Engine 4 carries emergency medical equipment including a defibrillator, oxygen, and immobilization gear.
+- Engine 4 – a 2021 Pierce Enforcer Engine with Pierce Manufacturing's new state-of-the-art Idle Reduction Technology (IRT).
+IRT helps the Madison Fire Department take a big, important step toward reaching the City of Madison's goal of zero net carbon emissions by 2030.
+The new Enforcer Engine has a 1,250 gallons-per-minute fire pump and 500-gallon water tank along with ground ladders and 3000 feet of fire hose.
+Additionally, Engine 4 carries emergency medical equipment including a defibrillator, oxygen, and immobilization gear.

 - 1 Lieutenant, station Officer